2019 Manitoba general election: Background

-Date

 Under Manitoba's Elections Act, a general election must be held no later than the first Tuesday of October in the fourth calendar year following the previous election.
 As the previous election was held in 2016, the latest possible date for the election was October 6, 2020, or if that would have overlapped with a federal election period, the latest possible date would be April 20, 2021.

 However, incumbent Premier Brian Pallister announced instead in June 2019 that he would seek to hold the election over a year early, on September 10, 2019, in order to seek "a new mandate to keep moving Manitoba forward."
 Pallister visited Lieutenant Governor Janice Filmon on August 12 to officially drop the writ and begin the campaign period.

 It had been speculated that Pallister would call an early election in order to take advantage of a large lead in opinion polls, and to get the vote out of the way before new and potentially unpopular budget cuts took effect.
 A poll taken by the Winnipeg Free Press found that while most respondents disagreed with the early election and agreed that Pallister had moved up the date for partisan reasons, such sentiments were unlikely to imperil Pallister's re-election.

-Electoral boundaries

-By law, Manitoba's electoral boundaries are reviewed every 10 years.
-The latest review was completed the end of 2018, meaning the 2019 elections were the first ones contested using the new boundaries.
+Reorganization of electoral divisions

+In 2006, the Electoral Divisions Act was amended to provide for the creation of a permanent commission to determine any necessary redistribution of seats in the Legislative Assembly by the end of 2008, and then every tenth year thereafter.
+Its final report would take effect upon the dissolution of the relevant Legislature.
+Following a series of hearings and an interim report, the commission's final report was issued in December 2018, which provided for the following changes: